 - Only trim the mustache once it reaches your desired length.
 If you cut it before it’s grown enough, you’ll end up with a patchy mess instead of a full walrus mustache.

 It isn’t too difficult to grow a walrus mustache.
-You will, however, need a little patience to allow it to fully grow out.
+You will, however, need a little patience to allow it to grow out fully.

 Once you’ve finished growing it, you’ll be able to enjoy the benefits of having such a unique facial feature.